-Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning material and workmanship.
-The clearance currently expires on August 31, 2008.
+Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a previously approved information collection requirement concerning material and workmanship.

 FOR FURTHER INFORMATION CONTACT: